LW.10195 / LW.11302

 The Clinic’s clients include both non-profit organizations and certain for-profit businesses.
 We focus on providing practical and thoughtful support to senior leaders of these institutions.
 We expect that Clinic students will do great work for our clients.
-Finally, we want our students to see how business lawyers can serve the community through pro bono activities.
+Finally, we want our students to see how business lawyers can serve the community by advising social enterprises and engaging in pro bono work, board service and volunteer activities.

 The Clinic includes a weekly two-hour seminar, which focuses on the business lawyer’s multiple roles in assessing, planning and managing corporate transactions.
-Most seminars will feature guest speakers, typically practicing lawyers whose specialties contribute to strategic decisions made by business executives or executives who work with business lawyers on transactions.
+Most seminars will feature guest speakers, typically practicing lawyers who advise business executives on strategic decisions, or executives who work with business lawyers on transactions.
 Student exercises in the seminars will include negotiations, analysis of hypothetical transactions, and presentations of student work.
 In addition, the seminar will involve some substantive law sessions, including discussions of relevant ethical and not-for-profit law provisions and other areas that may be required for effective representation.